 In the majority of cases and where your creditors accept your proposal to pay a lessor amount as fair, you are able to keep your RRSP, RESP and any other assets that you have when you file a consumer proposal.
 A consumer proposal generally does not include surrendering your assets or investments.
 This is a significant advantage of a consumer proposal over a bankruptcy.

 In a bankruptcy, you are usually able to keep most of your RRSPs, but will likely lose contributions made in the last 12 months.
 You will also likely lose your RESP and TFSA savings in a bankruptcy, since these are treated as assets.
 This is an important fact to consider when deciding between bankruptcy and consumer proposal.

 A Consumer Proposal Helps you Protect your Assets

 When you file a consumer proposal, you agree to make regular payments for a predetermined period of time.
-Your bankruptcy trustee will review your financial situation and determine what a fair payment is to your creditors and compare that to how much your creditors would get if you were to declare bankruptcy.
+Your Licensed Insolvency Trustee will review your financial situation and determine what a fair payment is to your creditors and compare that to how much your creditors would get if you were to declare bankruptcy.
 When the creditors review this offer and see that they will receive more under a proposal they are likely to accept your offer.
 This is done to encourage your creditors to accept your proposal and also so that you will be able to keep your assets.

 For example, if you had debts of $25,000 and non-exempt assets of $5,000, in a bankruptcy your creditors would receive about 20 cents on the dollar ( before fees) and you would loose your assets.
 However, in a proposal, if you offered to pay your creditors $7500 over 60 months ( or $125 per month) your creditors would be better off by $2500 and you get to keep your assets of $5000.